T-X/libsap/README.md

   and which can be called again / continued?
 * add a `sap_run_wait(ctx, timeout_msec)` variant which returns after
   timeout\_msec milliseconds, and which can be called again / continued?
+* add an option to make message ID hash generation deterministic / a real hash instead of a random one ID (even though random is fine by RFC, too)?
+  -> easier for high-availability/redundant SAP announcers for the same, identical (SDP) payload
 * implement SAP client side:
  * sap tool:
    * add a "-l"/listener option, which avoids SAP transmissions, but joins